stevearc/overseer.nvim/doc/explanation.md

 Tasks are built using an [entity component system](https://en.wikipedia.org/wiki/Entity_component_system).
 By itself, all a task does is run a command in a terminal.
 Components are used to add more functionality.
-There are components to display a summary of the output in the [task list](#task-list), to show a notification when the task finishes running, and to set the task results into neovim diagnostics.
+There are components to parse and handle output, to show a notification when the task finishes running, and to re-run the task when files change.

 Components are designed to be easy to remove, customize, or replace.
 If you want to customize some aspect or behavior of a task, it's likely that it will be done through components.